 - sickle cell anaemia (red blood cell disorder)

 - sleeping problems

 - thyroid disorder e.g. low activity of thyroid glands

 - drug abuse or history of drug abuse

 Be sure to check with your doctor or pharmacist before giving this medicine to a child or the elderly.
 Children or elderly people may be more sensitive to the side effects.

 Let your doctor know if you are pregnant or breastfeeding.

-Pethidine may cause dizziness or drowsiness.
+Pethidine may reduce alertness or cause drowsiness.
 If affected, do not drive or take part in any activity in which you need to be alert.

-Other side effects may include any of the following: nausea, vomiting, headache, palpitations, tiredness. difficulty urinating, sweating, dry mouth, constipation, and rash.
+Other side effects may include any of the following: nausea, vomiting, headache, palpitations, tiredness, sudden jerking of muscles, difficulty urinating, sweating, dry mouth, constipation, and rash.